-- Objectives are taken from the national curriculum for PE.
+- Objectives are taken from the national curriculum for Physical Education

 - We are following a high quality physical education curriculum which develops children’s knowledge, skills and competence to excel in a broad range of sports and physical activities